-The good news: there is no Price Police
+The good news is: There is no Price Police!

 I’ve got some good news for you today – there is no price police!

 I’m telling you this because pricing confusion is one of the biggest blocks that the heart-centred business owners I meet seem to face.
 It can completely block them from getting out there and taking action to attract new clients.

 Watch the video below or scroll down to read the blog.